 First part of a two-part sequence in Java programming.
 Fundamental concepts of structured programming; procedures and data structures with a focus on problem solving strategies and implementation; introduction to concepts of informal specification, informal reasoning about program behavior, debugging, and ad hoc testing.

 Only one of the following courses may be counted: Computer Science 303E, 305J, 312, 312H.
 Credit for Computer Science 312 may not be earned after a student has received credit for Computer Science 314 or 314H.

-Credit with a grade of at least C- or registration for Mathematics 305G, or a passing score on the College of Natural Sciences mathematics placement examination.
+Prerequisite: Credit with a grade of at least C- or registration for Mathematics 408C, 408K, or 408N.